Carmelita Maracci: Ambivalent reflections

 After interviews, especially of her husband Lee Freeson, and years of research, Perlmutter comes to layered conclusions.
 Her fate had elements of tragedy.
 The great gifts in the dance arts that she possessed and crafted were enjoyed for the most part by a few hundreds, by knowledgeable people in the City of Los Angeles, rather than by multitudes of aficionados nationwide, worldwide.
 Yet her fate was born of her character, her compass of principles.
 Perlmutter from a podium said:

 "In literal terms, she Carmelita knew only privilege and doting parents, and never encountered a land of terror and blood soaked pits.
 Hers was purely a case of identification with its victims, an overt rallying to their cause, an imaginative leap.
 At its most profound, she tapped a kinship based on interior terror and ravaged spirit."

 However hard and durable was her perfectionist spirit, and however vivid her anger at acts of intentional cruelty or political mayhem, she also possessed a corresponding sensitivity for the suffering of the victims of the world.
 Although this might fuel her artistic expression, it also seemed to cause her vulnerability, her surprising fragility.
-Perhaps it led her to become overly sensitive, apprehensive before an general audience that likely would be ill-prepared, unsuspecting of her intense emotional charge.
+Perhaps it led her to become overly sensitive, apprehensive before a general audience that likely would be ill-prepared, unsuspecting of her intense emotional charge.
 On the other hand, it was the very strength of her principles that guided her when she grew and nurtured her art, and appraised the various offers to perform.
 Carmelita wrote: